 Even with Medicare Part A and Part B coverage, you’re responsible for some out-of-pocket expenses including:

-(Here are the 2017 deductibles):
+(Here are the 2023 deductibles):

-- Part A hospital deductible ($1,316)
+Part A hospital deductible ($1,600)

-Part B deductible ($183)
+Part B deductible ($226)

-- Copayments for hospital stays over 60 days
+Copayments for hospital stays over 60 days

-- Care in a skilled nursing facility after 20 days
+Care in a skilled nursing facility after 20 days

-- Twenty percent coinsurance for doctor bills and other medical expenses
+Twenty percent coinsurance for doctor bills and other medical expenses

 All Blue Cross and Blue Shield of Texas Medicare Supplement Insurance plans give you:

-- Guaranteed renewability regardless of changes in your health
+Guaranteed renewability regardless of changes in your health

 Coverage guaranteed to match Medicare’s cost increases year after year

-- No claim forms, in most cases
+No claim forms, in most cases

 Medicare Supplement Insurance Plan Basic Benefits

-- Hospitalization – Part A coinsurance plus coverage for 365 additional days after Medicare benefits end.
+Hospitalization – Part A coinsurance plus coverage for 365 additional days after Medicare benefits end.

-- Medical Expenses – Part B coinsurance (generally 20% of Medicare-approved expenses), or in the case of hospital outpatient department services under a prospective payment system, applicable copayments.
+Medical Expenses – Part B coinsurance (generally 20% of Medicare-approved expenses), or in the case of hospital outpatient department services under a prospective payment system, applicable copayments.

-- Blood – First three pints of blood each year.
+Blood – First three pints of blood each year.

-- Plans F also covers the Medicare Part B deductible.
+Medicare Supplement Insurance Plan F also covers the Medicare Part B deductible.

-- Plan N features an office visit and emergency room copayment applicable to each visit
+Medicare Supplement Insurance Plan* N features an office visit and emergency room copayment applicable to each visit

 Skilled nursing coinsurance: Medicare pays the first 20 days of treatment in a skilled nursing facility, and an annually adjusted per diem for the 21st through 100th day.
-Plans with this benefit pay an additional annually adjusted per diem for the 21st through 100th day.
+Plans with this benefit pay an additional annually adjusted per diem for the 21st through the 100th day.
 You are responsible for all charges after the 100th day.
 In order to receive any Skilled Nursing Facility benefits, you must meet Medicare’s requirements:

 You were admitted to a hospital for at least three days

 You were admitted to a Medicare-approved skilled nursing facility within 30 days of leaving the hospital

 Reduced Premium Medicare Select Option

 Med-Select is available in specific geographic areas only.
-You must live within a 30 mile radius of a Med-Select participating hospital.
+You must live within a 30-mile radius of a Med-Select participating hospital.